-If you want a list of BCBSVT Network Providers or want information about one, please visit www.bcbsvt.com/find-a-doctor to use the Find-a-Doctor tool.
+If you want a list of our Network Providers or want information about one, please visit www.bcbsvt.com/find-a-doctor and use the Find-a-Doctor tool.
 Use the Network drop-down menu and select BCBSVT Network Providers to find a list of providers.

-If you live or travel outside of the BCBSVT Provider Network area please visit:
+If you live or travel outside of the BCBSVT Provider Network area, please visit:

-- provider.bcbs.com; and - use your three-letter prefix, located on your ID card, to find a Network Provider using the Blue Cross and Blue Shield Association's Find-a-Doctor tool. - You must select a BlueCard PPO Network Provider in order to receive benefits.
+- provider.bcbs.com; and - use your three-letter prefix, located on your ID card, to find a Network Provider using the Blue Cross and Blue Shield Association's Find-a-Doctor tool.